contagon/handbook/handbook/32-repentance-and-membership-councils.md

 ### 32.8.2 Helping People Address Addictions and Pornography Use

 Personal counseling sometimes involves helping members repent of sins related to or caused by addictions.
 These addictions may include substances or a wide range of behaviors.
 Addictions harm individuals, marriages, and families.

-Bishops may counsel members to seek help from Church addiction recovery programs and from qualified medical and mental health professionals.
+Bishops may counsel members to seek help from the Church’s [Healing through the Savior: The Addiction Recovery Program](https://www.churchofjesuschrist.org/study/manual/addiction-recovery-program-2023?lang=eng) and from qualified medical and mental health professionals.
+Only the Church’s official program should be sponsored or hosted in Church buildings.

 Pornography use is becoming increasingly common.
 Whether pornography use is intensive or occasional, it is harmful.
 It drives away the Spirit.
 It weakens the ability to draw on power that comes from keeping covenants.
 It also harms precious relationships.